 We sailed on the Windstar cruise in French Polynesia.
-On a 7-day cruise, we stopped on six different islands including two days in Bora Bora.
+On a 7-day cruise, we stopped on six different islands, including two days in Bora Bora.

 Day 1 – Papeete

 We reached Papeete airport early morning and took a local bus to Papeete.
 We left our bags with Windstar while we checked the local market in Papeete.
-Nothing outstanding but it is an excellent way to kill time.
+Nothing outstanding, but it is an excellent way to kill time.
 Also, Papeete markets are most reasonably priced compared to the other islands.
-Therefore, if you want to buy something, buy here.
-One can easily rent a scooter or a car (some automatic transmissions are available as well) and do a trip around the island.
+Therefore, if you want to buy something, buy it here.
+One can easily rent a scooter or a car (some automatic transmissions are available as well) and make a trip around the island.
 Given the small number of passengers on the ship, onboarding was an extremely smooth experience.

 Day 2 – Moorea

-We did a half-day Kayaking tour which included Kayaking to a motu (islet) and snorkeling in the coral garden around it.
+We did a half-day Kayaking tour, which included Kayaking to a motu (islet) and snorkeling in the coral garden around it.
 Unfortunately, due to bad weather, we could not kayak further until the Stingrays & sharks.
 The coral gardens were amazing.
 They are much better than the ones in Hawaii and similar or better than the ones in the Caribbean.
 Transparent Kayak further adds to the charm of being able to sneak peek what’s under you while Kayaking.
-The Kayaking spot is a bit far from the docking spot (Cook’s bay) and therefore, do book transportation.
+The Kayaking spot is a bit far from the docking spot (Cook’s bay) and, therefore, do book transportation.

-On our way back we checked out the local market in Maharepa.
+On our way back, we checked out the local market in Maharepa.
 Feel free to skip a visit to Maharepa.
 The local tourist office does provide free Wi-Fi access (password: E6DC5D69B8).

 Day 3 – Raiatea

 We rented a scooter and went around the island.
 We visited a few pearl farms which were closed due to the weekend.
-We checked out the Marae Taputapuatea, an ancient Polynesian temple which is also a UNESCO heritage site.
+We checked out the Marae Taputapuatea, an ancient Polynesian temple, which is also a UNESCO heritage site.
 In hindsight, we should have gone to the three waterfalls hike, but by the time we finished driving around the island, it was too late in the day.

 Day 4 – Motu Mahaea (Tahaa)